 Donald Trump Never A Billionaire??
-Proof that POTUS Has Been Lying About His Net Worth For Years Exists, Biographer Says
+No Evidence of POTUS’ Billionaire Net Worth, Biographer Says

 Kim Kardashian Responds To Donald Trump Muslim Ban By Tweeting ‘Statistics’

-But, according to Johnston, Donald Trump’s net worth claims are not factual because of the way Trump calculates his wealth.
+According to Johnston, Donald Trump’s net worth claims are not factual because of the way Trump calculates his wealth.

 “Most of us will say “I own this much in house and stock market investments.. and I owe this much to the bank” Johnston said.
 But that’s not the way that Donald Trump calculates his net worth.